cherylkc/catalog-service/docs/overview.md

 ## Getting started

 New to Wordhoard?
-Check out [this tutorial](books/tutorials/getting-started.md) to see how you can help your customers create their very own digital bookshelf!
+Check out [this Quickstart guide](books/tutorials/quickstart-guide.md) to see how you can help your customers create their very own digital bookshelf!

 For a complete rundown of all the functions you can perform within Wordhoard, visit [this page](index.md).